daattali/beautiful-jekyll/_posts/2020-09-08-3-ways-to-declutter-and-deal-with-sentimental-items.md

 - decluttering
 - dealing with sentimental items
 - decluttering sentimental items
+description: 3 practical suggestions to deal with decluttering sentimental items.

 ---
 Sentimental items.
 Should they stay or should they go now?
 Today on the blog, I’m sharing with you a bit about my process of dealing with sentimental items and 3 (practical) ways to declutter and deal with sentimental items.